Kaleidophon/BARBarA/docs/src.rst

   * ``src.eval``: Evaluation of word embeddings
   * ``src.mapping``: Creation of mapping vectors from word embedding pairs.
   * ``src.misc``: Helper function and decorators.
-  * ``src.prep``: Scripts used for different preparations stops for fundamental resources.
+  * ``src.prep``: Scripts used for different preparations steps for fundamental resources.
   * ``src.trans_e``: *TransE* related preparation scripts as well as *TransE* inspired Training with word embeddings.

 Subpackages